Last Updated on 2025-04-16 by Jorge Bastos

 How much does it cost to do the Mondego Walkways?

-As we mentioned above, the walkways will cost 1 Euro per person, but at least until the end of February, the ticket is free.
+As we mentioned above, the walkways will cost 1 Euro per person, but the ticket is free at least until the end of February.

 In any case, it is always necessary to buy/book the ticket on the website.
-They do not sell tickets at the entrance control booths; they only confirm and validate entries.
+Tickets are not sold at the entrance control booths; they only confirm and validate entries.
 When purchasing the ticket, you must define the day and the entry period (morning or afternoon).

 It is also important to note that there is a limit of 3000 people per morning/afternoon.

-In our opinion, the best time of the year to do the Mondego walkways is spring and autumn, as that is when we can expect more pleasant temperatures with less chance of rain.
+In our opinion, spring and autumn are the best times to do the Mondego walkways, as they offer more pleasant temperatures and less chance of rain.

-Walking the Mondego Walkways during the summer may be tempting, but be aware that it will be very hot.
+Walking the Mondego Walkways during the summer may be tempting, but it will be very hot.
 Much of the route has no shadows, so it will be a very tough walk.

-During the winter, beware of cold, snow, and ice.
-We did these walkways in winter, and it was wonderful, but it was a spectacular day, with exceptional sunshine, as you can see in the photos.
+Beware of cold, snow, and ice during the winter.
+We did these walkways in winter, and it was wonderful, but it was a spectacular day with exceptional sunshine, as you can see in the photos.

 Who can do this hike?

-To do the full route, you need some stamina and be used to long walks.
-After all, it takes 4 or 5 hours to walk the entire route along the Mondego footbridges.
+To do the entire route, you need some stamina and be used to long walks.
+After all, it takes 4 or 5 hours to walk the whole route along the Mondego footbridges.

-Thus, there are options for all types of walkers, from those who prefer long and challenging routes to those who just want to take a walk through nature without great physical exertion.
+Thus, there are options for all types of walkers, from those who prefer long and challenging routes to those who just want to walk through nature without great physical exertion.

 What to take to the Mondego walkways?

-Despite being immersed in the mountains, the walkways make our life much easier, so you don’t need any specific equipment.
+Despite being immersed in the mountains, the walkways make our lives much easier, so you don’t need any specific equipment.
 We only advise you to bring the following:

-• Camera and cell phone, as there are many opportunities to take beautiful pictures.
-Cell phones also to be used as a GPS;
+- Cameras and cell phones are also available, and there are many opportunities to take beautiful pictures.
+Cell phones can also be used as a GPS;

 How to go to the Mondego walkways?

-As we have mentioned several times, there are two main entrances to the Mondego walkways, one in Videmonte and the other in Barragem do Caldeirão.
-There is also an entrance halfway through the route in Vila Soeiro for those who don’t want to do all the walkways.
+As we have mentioned several times, there are two main entrances to the Mondego walkways: one in Videmonte and the other in Barragem do Caldeirão.
+For those who don’t want to do all the walkways, there is also an entrance halfway through the route in Vila Soeiro.

 However, the only way to reach these entrances is by car.
-We are unaware of the existence of transfer services or public transport to either access.
+We are unaware of transfer services or public transport to either access.

-To get to the entrances, the ideal is to go to Guarda (the largest city in the region) and from there to the entrances.
+The ideal way to the entrances is to go to Guarda (the largest city in the region) and then walk to the entrances.
 It’s about 25 minutes to Videmonte and 20 minutes to the Dam.

-From Porto, it takes about 2 hours, while from Lisbon, it takes almost three and a half hours.
-Therefore, we suggest that you stay in Guarda and take the opportunity to visit this beautiful but often overlooked city in Portugal.
+Traveling from Porto to Guarda takes about 2 hours, while it takes almost three and a half hours from Lisbon.
+Therefore, we suggest you stay in Guarda and visit this beautiful but often overlooked city in Portugal.

 An important note for weekends and high season: There are many more parking spaces in Videmonte than next to the Caldeirão dam.